Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Numerical Results

 \subsection{Spin fluctuations in the high-$T$ Dirac electron phase}

-In this subsection, \editage{we calculate the spin susceptibility using RPA and discuss the relationship with NMR in the high-$T$ TI state.} Previous studies on $\alpha$-(ET)$_2$I$_3$ \cite{Kobayashi2013, HirataNat2016, Matsuno2017} have shown that the ferrimagnetic (FM) spin fluctuation observed in the site-resolved Knight shift \cite{HirataNat2016} is induced by $U$, \editage{where only the site-resolved Knight shift at B site $K_B$, defined in Eq. (\ref{eq:knight_shift}), becomes negative with the increase in $U$, and the other components always remain positive}.
-It has been reported that this behavior is \tb{caused by the inter-band electron-hole excitation enhanced by $U$ \cite{Kobayashi2013, HirataNat2016, Matsuno2017}.} In this study, we investigate the possibility of FM spin fluctuation in $\alpha$-(BETS)$_2$I$_3$ \cite{SekinePriv}.
+In this subsection, to investigate the effects of the repulsive interaction on spin fluctuations, we calculated the spin susceptibility using RPA and discuss the relationship with NMR experiments of $\alpha$-(BETS)$_2$I$_3$ \cite{Hiraki, Fujiyama, SekinePriv}.
+Previous studies on $\alpha$-(ET)$_2$I$_3$ \cite{Kobayashi2013, HirataNat2016, Matsuno2017} have shown that the ferrimagnetic (FM) spin polarization observed in the site-resolved Knight shift \cite{HirataNat2016} is induced by $U$, where only the site-resolved Knight shift at B site $K_B$, defined in Eq. (\ref{eq:knight_shift}), becomes negative with the increase in $U$, and the other components always remain positive.
+It has been reported that this behavior is caused by the inter-band electron-hole excitation enhanced by $U$ \cite{Kobayashi2013, HirataNat2016, Matsuno2017}.
+In this subsection, we also investigated the possibility of FM spin polarization in $\alpha$-(BETS)$_2$I$_3$ \cite{SekinePriv}.